OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 FaaS, Function as a Service. -->

 ##### Helidon-MP
-Quite mature.
 MP stands for `micro-profile`.
+Relies on JAX-RS among other things.

 You need `Maven` to be available on your system (it's there by default on the Raspberry Pi).